gardener/gardener/docs/usage/shoot_high_availability_best_practices.md

 [Pod topology spread constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints) or PTSC for short (no official abbreviation exists, but we will use this in the following) are enormously helpful to distribute your replicas across multiple zones, nodes, or any other user-defined topology domain.
 They complement and improve on [pod (anti-)affinities](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) that still exist and can be used in combination.

 PTSCs are an improvement, because they allow for `maxSkew` and `minDomains`.
 You can steer the "level of tolerated imbalance" with `maxSkew`, e.g. you probably want that to be at least 1, so that you can perform a rolling update, but this all depends on your [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment) (`maxUnavailable` and `maxSurge`), etc. [Stateful sets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#rolling-updates) are a bit different (`maxUnavailable`) as they are bound to volumes and depend on them, so there usually cannot be 2 pods requiring the same volume. `minDomains` is a hint to tell the scheduler how far to spread, e.g. if all nodes in one zone disappeared because of a zone outage, it may "appear" as if there are only 2 zones in a 3 zones cluster and the scheduling decisions may end up wrong, so a `minDomains` of 3 will tell the scheduler to spread to 3 zones before adding another replica in one zone.
 Be careful with this setting as it also means, if one zone is down the "spread" is already at least 1, if pods run in the other zones.
 This is useful where you have exactly as many replicas as you have zones and you do not want any imbalance.
 Imbalance is critical as if you end up with one, nobody is going to do the (active) re-balancing for you (unless you deploy and configure additional non-standard components such as the [descheduler](https://github.com/kubernetes-sigs/descheduler)).
-So, for instance, if you have something like a DBMS that you want to spread across 2 zones (active-passive) or 3 zones (quorum-based), you better specify `minDomains` of 2 respectively 3 to force your replicas into at least that many zones before adding more replicas to another zone (if supported).
+So, for instance, if you have something like a DBMS that you want to spread across 2 zones (active-passive) or 3 zones (consensus-based), you better specify `minDomains` of 2 respectively 3 to force your replicas into at least that many zones before adding more replicas to another zone (if supported).

-Anyway, PTSCs are critical to have, but not perfect, so we saw (unsurprisingly, because that's how the scheduler works), that the scheduler may block the deployment of new pods because it takes the decision pod-by-pod (we opened among others [#109364](https://github.com/kubernetes/kubernetes/issues/109364)).
+Anyway, PTSCs are critical to have, but not perfect, so we saw (unsurprisingly, because that's how the scheduler works), that the scheduler may block the deployment of new pods because it takes the decision pod-by-pod (see for instance [#109364](https://github.com/kubernetes/kubernetes/issues/109364)).

 ## Pod Affinities and Anti-Affinities